-The Power Down (PD) pin, when high, puts the ADC08100 into a low power mode where power consumption is reduced to 1 mW.
+The Power Down (PD) pin, when high, puts the ADC08L060 into a low power mode where power consumption is reduced to 1.4 mW with the clock running, or to about 1 mW with the clock held low.
 Output data is valid and accurate about 1 microsecond after the PD pin is brought low.